ceph/ceph/doc/dev/ftrace.rst

 Tracing Kernel Functions with trace-cmd
 =======================================

-This guide shows how to use `trace-cmd` to perform a `function_graph` trace of kernel functions triggered by a specific command.
+This guide shows how to use ``trace-cmd`` to perform a `function_graph` trace of kernel functions triggered by a specific command.

 Prerequisites
 -------------
-Ensure `trace-cmd` is installed.
+Ensure that the ``trace-cmd`` is installed.
 You can install it using your package manager:

 .. code-block:: bash